 Q: Can you tell us about your work as a coach and what makes it unique?

-Skye: Traditional coaching often takes people from point A to point B, from problem to solution.
-But I focus on taking someone from A to A—helping them become version 2.0 of themselves.
-That way, when they face the same challenges again, they no longer remain obstacles.
+Traditional coaching often focuses on moving people from point A to point B—from problem to solution.
+My approach is different.
+I help people go from A to A—becoming version 2.0 of themselves.
+When they evolve internally, the same challenges no longer hold the same power over them.

 Q: How did Adaptive Apex come about?

-Skye: I work with what I call “modern professionals.”
-These are mid-to-senior leaders, founders, and entrepreneurs who are juggling too many demands—managing teams, businesses, and expectations from every direction.
-They often feel like they’ve lost their power.
-My role is to help them reclaim it, let go of what was never theirs to carry, and step into their best selves.
+I work with what I call modern professionals—mid-to-senior leaders, founders, and entrepreneurs who are juggling intense responsibilities.
+Many feel stretched, overwhelmed, or disconnected from their sense of power.
+My role is to help them let go of what was never theirs to carry and step fully into their most capable, authentic selves.

 Q: Where can people connect with you and your work?

-Skye: I’m active on Instagram, where I share most of my professional content, and I also have a YouTube channel.
-LinkedIn remains important for me, but I now use it more for direct connections and conversations.
+I’m most active on Instagram, where I share professional insights and reflections.
+I also have a YouTube channel, and LinkedIn remains important for direct conversations and meaningful connections.

 Q: What challenges do you face in your business journey?

-Skye: Challenges are everywhere—whether it’s digital marketing, reaching the right clients, or showing up authentically.
-But I don’t view them as obstacles.
-I’ve learned to either figure it out or outsource it.
-To me, challenges are just part of the process, not roadblocks.
+Challenges are everywhere—whether it’s digital marketing, reaching the right audience, or showing up authentically online.
+I don’t see them as obstacles, though.
+I either learn how to solve them or outsource effectively.
+Challenges are simply part of the process.

 Q: What’s next for you in the coming months?

-Skye: I’ve recently launched my five-session coaching package called the Power Back Pivot.
-My goal is to enroll and serve as many people as I can this year, especially during this season when professionals are eager to reset and achieve more before year-end.
+I’ve recently launched a five-session coaching package called Power Back Pivot.
+My goal is to serve as many professionals as possible this year—especially during this season when people are reflecting, resetting, and preparing for what’s next.

-Q: Finally, what message would you like to share with women professionals and entrepreneurs?
+Q: Finally, what message would you like to share with professionals and entrepreneurs?

-Skye: Live on your terms.
-The world often pressures us to fit into certain roles or expectations, but the truth is, you just need to be unapologetically yourself.
+Live on your own terms.
+The world constantly pushes expectations onto us, but real fulfillment comes from being unapologetically yourself.
 If you don’t live authentically, no one else can do it for you.

 Want to be featured?